 Norfolk Heritage Park, Guildford Ave, Sheffield S2 2PL

 Norfolk Heritage Park is a place with fantastic views over the city and ancient woods to get lost in.
-You’ll find two playgrounds – a toddler and adventure playground (they are being renovated in 2017) and centre in the park – a community centre which is home to the park cafe.
+You’ll find a NEW adventure playground (renovated in 2018) which is fantastic, and centre in the park – a community centre which is home to the park cafe.
 The cafe is within the centre and you can sit inside the cafe, inside the centre but outside the cafe on picnic tables, or outside the cafe on their own seating.
 The cafe has a box of toys and books for kids, hot and cold homemade food, drinks, snacks, cake and ice creams.

 Norfolk Heritage Park is one of the oldest in Sheffield and there are 5 grade II listed buildings, green flag award space to explore and sculptures to find.